Riverhead, New Zealand: History

 In 1875 after four years of construction, a railway between Kumeū and Riverhead was opened near the former dray road, which helped develop the Kumeū area.
 The line operated from 1875 to 1881 as a link from Auckland to regions north, with Riverhead acting as the transition point from ferry to railway.
 When the North Auckland Line connected Kumeū with Auckland via rail in 1881, the coastal shipping became unnecessary, and with no reason to continue operating, the railway to Riverhead was closed.

 In 1876 the flour mill was relocated to central Auckland, and by the 1890s the Riverhead mill was repurposed a third time, as a paper mill.
 In the late 19th and early 20th centuries, Riverhead, Swanson and Henderson became major locations for the kauri gum digging trade.
 In 1914, the paper mill closed.
 After this time, Riverhead became known as a tobacco growing area.
 St Philip's Church was established at Riverhead in 1926.

 During the 1920s, the rural area north of Riverhead was intended to be developed into farmland.
 Instead the government established Riverhead Forest, an exotic Pinus radiata timber forest.
 The first tree planting began in 1927, with the majority of the forest planted by 1933.
 As the forest matured, Riverhead began to be known for timber processing.

+A boutique venue 3 kilometres northeast of Riverhead is used as the task venue in both the New Zealand and Australian versions of television series Taskmaster.